 10 reasons to change your bong water regularly

-People have studied the filtration process since the days when the cigarette smoking was the norm.
+People have studied the filtration process since the days when cigarette smoking was the norm.
 As producers and smokers learned more about tobacco’s role in lung cancer, they looked to mechanisms that would reduce the carcinogens.
 Filter cigarettes half convinced producers and smokers that there was no harm in smoking.
 However, it is hard to put a filter in a self-made joint.

 It made sense, then, to adopt the mechanics behind the tradition of hookahs.
-Under ideal condition, water will eliminate 50% of dangerous hydrocarbons and 90% of cardiovascular toxins.
+Under ideal conditions, water will eliminate 50% of dangerous hydrocarbons and 90% of cardiovascular toxins.
 However, it is also true that the filtered carcinogens remain in the water.

 Improved Filtration: If you use the bong and let the water sit, the toxins and irritants float about, invisible at first.
 That debris multiplies with each use, so the fluid physics reduces its ability to filter.